wireless-power-laboratory/featured-power/README.md

 # featured-power
-Collection of code used to compute properties of wireless power.
+Collection of code used to compute properties of wireless power and other esoteric oscillators.

 The folders marked "comsol" and "matlab" are code files for plots appearing in the paper: